jpellman/wiki.libjpel.so/Neuroinformatics-Pipelines.md

 Neuroinformatics Pipelines
 ==========================

 A page to store links to documentation for common bits of software, and take notes on steps that overlap.
-I think that, by and large, the majority of neuroscience problems fall into three categories: image manipulation, quantifying behavioral observations, and stimulus presentation.
+I think that, by and large, the majority of neuroscience problems fall into three categories: image manipulation, quantifying behavioral observations, manipulating physiological observations, and stimulus presentation.

 Image Manipulation
 ------------------